Information security policies

 • Enhancing resilience: adequately protecting the information, IT systems and processes that are vital to important operational activities and business objectives reduces the possibility of costly disruptive incidents, adverse publicity, customer defections etc.

-• Bolstering brands: aside from merely claiming to protect information, certified conformity with ISO/IEC 27001 and 27701 enhances the organisation’s reputation and is increasingly being demanded by discerning customers, partners, investors and regulators.
+• Bolstering brands: aside from merely claiming to protect information, certified conformity with ISO/IEC 27001 and ISO/IEC 27701 enhances the organisation’s reputation and is increasingly being demanded by discerning customers, partners, investors and regulators.

 For more on this, see the business case template in the free ISO27k Toolkit.